devbnj/dltlite/README.md

 </pre>
 </code>

-# DataKnox (dblite package) API
+# DataKnox / dblite package API
-* About REST APIs - "REST" stands for Representational State Transfer.
-In this documentation, I will describe the various endpoints available, their methods, parameters, and other details, and you also document sample responses from the endpoints.
+* dblite has a rich set of REST APIs, that third-party clients can invoke.
+"REST" stands for Representational State Transfer.
+This documentation describes the various endpoints available, their invocation methods, parameters, and other details.
+Sample responses from the endpoints are also documented.
+* We architected dblite around three domains - party, asset and agreement.
+Party is the human aspect of the transaction and therefore has names and hash-ids of borrowers, lenders, attorneys, witnesses, agents, sellers.
+Assets are 'stuff' that get exchanged between parties.
+In any transaction, a party assumes the roles of a 'giver', and the other party becomes the 'taker'.
+Agreement is a set of policies that bind the parties to an exchange of an asset.
+It's like a lease agreement between the automobile buyer and the car dealer.
+But, there are other parties involved like attorney, witnesses, notary, etc.

+* Party Data Entry through POST.
+Ensure you have set up the Master Node to accept HTTP and JSON posts.
+I have added a sample Header Entry to manage credentials, feel free to change them in your setup.
 * Party Data Entry through POST.
 Ensure you have setup the Master Node to accept HTTP and JSON posts.
 I have added a sample Header Entry to manage credentials, feel free to change them in your setup.

 ### POST